Getting Married at Harvest

 - Changes to the information below must be reported as soon as possible.

 - If Harvest is closed due to inclement weather, all events are cancelled.

 Total fees will depend upon personnel needed for your wedding.
-It is suggested that you plan on about $400 to cover custodian, technician, and other services required.
 A final amount will be provided once your wedding plans have been reviewed.